No. 2 Houston puts home win streak on the line against SMU - WTOP News

 Houston; Thursday, 7 p.m.
 EST

-BOTTOM LINE: No. 2 Houston hosts SMU trying to extend its three-game home winning streak.
+BOTTOM LINE: No. 2 Houston hosts SMU aiming to extend its three-game home winning streak.

-The Cougars are 9-1 on their home court.
-Houston averages 9.9 turnovers per game and is 11- when it turns the ball over less than its opponents.
+The Cougars are 9-1 in home games.
+Houston leads the AAC in rebounding, averaging 37.1 boards.
+J’wan Roberts leads the Cougars with 7.1 rebounds.

-The Mustangs are 1-0 against AAC opponents.
-SMU ranks eighth in the AAC giving up 70.1 points while holding opponents to 41.7% shooting.
+The Mustangs have gone 1-0 against AAC opponents.
+SMU has a 1-2 record in one-possession games.

-The Cougars and Mustangs match up Thursday for the first time in conference play this season.
+The Cougars and Mustangs meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Jamal Shead is averaging eight points, 5.5 assists and two steals for the Cougars.
-Marcus Sasser is averaging 15.9 points and 2.8 rebounds while shooting 40.9% over the past 10 games for Houston.
+TOP PERFORMERS: Marcus Sasser is averaging 15.9 points and 1.7 steals for the Cougars.
+Tramon Mark is averaging 10.1 points over the last 10 games for Houston.

-Zhruic Phelps is scoring 18.4 points per game and averaging 4.2 rebounds for the Mustangs.
-Zach Nutall is averaging 14.4 points and 2.6 rebounds over the last 10 games for SMU.
+Zach Nutall is shooting 32.5% from beyond the arc with 1.9 made 3-pointers per game for the Mustangs, while averaging 14.4 points.
+Zhruic Phelps is averaging 18.4 points and 1.6 steals over the past 10 games for SMU.

 LAST 10 GAMES: Cougars: 9-1, averaging 72.9 points, 37.1 rebounds, 15.1 assists, 7.9 steals and 5.4 blocks per game while shooting 46.6% from the field.
 Their opponents have averaged 52.3 points per game.